 She invited her best friends at the conference to a restaurant about 400 metres from the conference centre in the Taksim district.
 It was in a quite narrow, newish high rise building of about 10 floors, cheek-by-jowl between other similar anodyne structures.
 We caught the lift from street level up several floors.
-There were about twelve of us: several locals, a French woman, me and my wife Trish, and others I can’t remember.
-There were maybe four men among the twelve.
+There were ten of us: several locals, a French woman, me and my wife Trish, and others I can’t remember.
+There were three men among the ten.
 I landed at a part of the table with great conversationalists.

 There was feverish talk about the mess Turkey was in.
 All the Turks at the table were incendiary about the creeping erosion of the secular state under Erodgan.
 Angry accounts were given about daughters having to wear headscarfs for university entrance interviews or be instantly rejected.
 About jailed journalists and academics and the small-mindedness of those in power.
 The women were feisty feminists with commanding jobs in a male dominated culture.
 They all drank alcohol and bossed the waiters around.

 About an hour into the meal, the restaurant was full and people were loose and enjoying themselves.
 The two women opposite me suddenly said emphatically “Oh.
 My.
 God.”
 They were staring past our side of the table and looking through the restaurant windows into the building next door.

 There, not five metres away, was a room with the lights on.
 A gossamer thin white curtain had been drawn, but with the lights on inside, we could see everything in the room.
 The curtain presumably prevented them from looking out clearly.
 A very overweight middle aged naked man and a considerably younger, large breasted and full-bodied woman, also naked, had entered the room, perhaps from the bathroom.
 They set about their tasks.
 The quick consensus was that she was a prostitute he had called out to his hotel.
 If we were wrong about this, the man was punching well above his weight if this was his wife or girlfriend.